 Dutch schemer Wijnaldum played his part in Jurgen Klopp’s outfit’s 2-0 win over Leeds at Anfield and says he was especially impressed with the performances from Ben Woodburn, Trent Alexander-Arnold and Ovie Ejaria.

 It was Woodburn, of course, who snatched all the headlines and who can argue with that after he catapulted himself into the Liverpool record books by becoming the Reds’ youngest goalscorer, aged 17 years and 45 days.
-What are the odds on this happening again soon why not visit the bet365 bonus code canada site and get your bonus code.

 His goal meant he eclipsed a certain Michael Owen as the Merseysiders’ youngest scorer and he undoubtably deserved his time in the spotlight, along with the adoration from the Kop fans.